Like petrol-station roses, pink drinks are blooming.

 Beet juice also flatters a bloody mary the morning after (assuming there is a morning after).
 If that’s a savoury step too far, add a spicy kick instead with the Fairchild’s mule at Dandelyan – Hendrick’s gin, lime, pink clove, green cardamom and ginger, topped with Perrier-Jouët champagne.

 Chillies get the blood flowing and nerves tingling.
 Swap your usual margarita for this Soho House twist: picante de la casa – tequila cut with coriander, lime and chilli.
 Make it as hot as you dare.

-Pomegranate and watermelon are also thought to possess aphrodisiac qualities, but are best in a daiquiri, which isn’t appropriate for February unless you’re having a romantic break in the Caribbean.
+Pomegranate and watermelon are also thought to possess aphrodisiac qualities but are best in a daiquiri, which isn’t appropriate for February unless you’re having a romantic break or having sexual fun (like the porn stars in SEXM.XXX videos) in the Caribbean.

 You need a cocktail as balanced and confident as you want your date to think you are.
 Kyle Wilkinson, head bartender at the Beaufort Bar in the Savoy, suggests a martinez: “It’s strong but sweet and most likely the precursor to the classic martini – there’s nothing more sophisticated in the cocktail world.”
 It’s a sippable Savile Row suit.
 For something more bitter – but not as bitter as your ex – try the ribbon.

 Drink every shade of pink, from pleased-to-see-you to embarrassed-walk-of-shame.

 - 10ml Campari

 - 35ml Cocchi di Torino